xero-q/xero-q/README.md

 Hi, I'm Anibal :disguised_face:

 I'm a Software Engineer with more than 10 years of experience.
 I have worked mainly with: Python, .NET, Javascript/Typescript, PHP and Java.
 Currently I aspire to become a Senior Pythonist :star_struck:, using also Angular and React for the frontend.
-Fond of Linux (particularly Ubuntu/Kubuntu).
+Fond of Linux (particularly Ubuntu/Kubuntu) and AI/ML.